ITensor/website/docs/book/itensor_basics.md

     println("el = ",el);
     //prints: el = 4.56

-This method is named "real" because it says we want the element to be returned as a real number.
+This method is named "real" because it says the type of the element returned is a real number.

 We can also set elements of ITensors to be complex numbers: